Desperate Housewife

 • Nature & Travel

-Scientists are sounding the alarm: new evidence of global warming suggests that humanity is approaching a point of no return.
-The Great Barrier Reef (GBR) is the largest coral reef…
+Scientists are sounding the alarm: new evidence shows global warming may be pushing humanity toward a point of no return.
+The Great Barrier Reef (GBR) is the world’s largest coral…

 • Nature & Travel

-Some animals have what is known as a third eye, while certain spiders boast a total of eight eyes.
+Some animals have a third eye, while certain spiders boast a total of eight eyes.
 But how many do bees have?
-At first glance, one might…
+At first glance, one might think two, given their…

 • Nature & Travel